metacreek/springboard/CAPSTONE.md

 model is tuned, the test data is used to get an unbiased estimate of how well the model performs on data it has not seen before.

-The remaining data is further split into two data, the training data and the validation data.
+The remaining data is further split into two data sets; the training data and the validation data.
 The training data set is what is used to train the model.
 The validation data is used similarly to test data to get an idea on how the model performs on data it hasn't seen.
-However, the training and validation set is reselected for each epoch of model training, so any given data set might be used in training in at least one epoch.
+However, the training and validation set is reselected for each epoch of model training, so any given data point might be used in training in at least one epoch.
 This lets us get an idea of how well the model performs on new data while still using that additional data to fine tune the model.
 The validation set is also used to tune hyperparameters that can improve model performance.
 Because of these reasons, the validation data is not truly independent of the model training, and so we cannot use it to get an idea of how the model performs on new data.

 I set aside 20 percent of my data for testing.
-During training, the remaining data was split 80/20 into test and training data to provide an idea of the accuracy of the model.
+During training, the remaining data was split 80/20 into test and training data to provide an idea of the performance of the model.

-To evaluate the model, I used accuracy.
+To evaluate the model, I used accuracy; that is, how often the model predicted the correct website.
 The output of the model is a distribution of likelihoods that a given text came from a publication.
 A result is considered accurate only if the most likely predicted publication matches the actual publication.
 After 3 epochs of model training, the training accuracy was 66.4 percent and the validation accuracy was 69.9 percent.
 If we were to predict the website by random, we would expect an accuracy of only 2.1%, so the model is remarkably effective at prediction.
-When the model was applied on the 20 percent of data that was not used during training, the accuracy of the predictions was 69.8 percent.
+When the model was applied on the 20 percent of test data that was not used during training, the accuracy of the predictions was 69.8 percent.
 This demonstrates that the model generalizes to data it has not seen quite well.
 You can follow this first attempt at modeling in [this Jupyter notebook](https://github.com/metacreek/springboard/blob/master/modeling/notebooks/training.ipynb).

 There was a wide variation in the number of articles used per website based on what was returned from the crawling.
 I had over 110,000 articles for two websites, but less than 500 for one website and less than 1000 for three websites.
-This variation in size of data for each prediction class is known as class imbalance and is known to cause problems for models, so I refined my data set to include only websites where I had at least 20,000 articles.
-For websites with more than 20,000 articles, I included only the 20,000 that was most recent so that I would have an equal number of articles for each prediction class.
+This variation in size of data for each prediction class is called class imbalance and is known to cause problems for models, so I refined my data set to include only websites where I had at least 20,000 articles.
+For websites with more than 20,000 articles, I included only the 20,000 that were most recent so that I would have an equal number of articles for each prediction class.
 This reduced the number of websites to 17.
 If we were to guess randomly, we would expect a prediction accuracy of 5.9 percent.

 For the second modeling attempt, the code was converted from a notebook into a Python program.
-Once again, I held out 20 percent of the data to use in estimating the accuracy of the model on data it had never seen.
-After 7 epochs of training on the new data, the model produced an accuracy of 72.7 percent on the training data, and 78.8 percent on the internal validation accuracy.
-When used to make predictions on the data held out from training, the model was 79.3 accurate.
+Once again, I held out 20 percent of the data as test data to use in estimating the accuracy of the model on data it had never seen.
+After 7 epochs of training on the new data, the model produced an accuracy of 72.7 percent on the training data, and 78.8 percent accuracy on the  validation data.
+When used to make predictions on the test data held out from training, the model was 79.3 accurate.
 This again shows that the model generalizes well to data it has not seen.
 It also shows that having balanced classes can improve the accuracy somewhat.
 This model is the version that is deployed for use with the UI.